SQL-Exchange: Transforming SQL Queries Across Domains: Downstream Task Performance

-\paragraph{\textbf{In-Context Example Selection.}} We selected in-context examples using SQL-Encoder~\footnote{\url{https://huggingface.co/MrezaPRZ/sql-encoder}}, a 1.3B-parameter model trained to estimate structural similarity between SQL queries only by comparing their corresponding natural language questions ~\citep{pourreza2024sql}.
-Given a test question, we retrieve candidates choosing the most similar examples from: (i) source-side queries (unmapped), (ii) mapped outputs from SQL-Exchange, or (iii) target development sets (oracle).
-Retrieval is performed per setting and filtered by semantic and execution validity where applicable.
+We evaluated multiple strategies for selecting in-context examples, including embedding-based retrieval, masked-question selection, DAIL~\citep{gao2024text}, and SQL-Encoder\footnote{\url{https://huggingface.co/MrezaPRZ/sql-encoder}}.
+SQL-Encoder is a 1.3B-parameter model trained to estimate structural similarity between SQL queries using only their natural language questions~\citep{pourreza2024sql}.
+For all selection methods, candidates were retrieved under two standard settings: (i) from source-side queries (unmapped) and (ii) from mapped outputs produced by SQL-Exchange.
+To obtain an approximate upper bound on achievable performance, we additionally used SQL-Encoder to retrieve examples from the target development sets as well.
+Retrieval was performed independently for each model–dataset setting and filtered by semantic and execution validity where applicable.